USAJOBS/openopps-help/opportunity-creators/post-to-community.md

 A community is a group of Open Opportunity users who may belong to different agencies, but share a common goal or interest.

 You can post an <a href="#To post an opportunity to a community">opportunity </a> or <a href="#To post an internship to a community">internship </a> to a specific community.
 When you post to a community, the opportunity or internship will appear on both the community search results and the main Open Opportunities search results.
+If you post to a "closed" community, the opportunity will only appear in that community and not in the main search results.

 If you don’t select a community, the opportunity or internship will appear to all users.

 <h3 id="To post an opportunity to a community">To post an opportunity to a community</h3>